terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

 Implementation of domain layer (MyBatis3)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-When accessing the database using MyBatis3, pass to Repository the information that extract from a ``Pageable`` object received from Controller.
+| When accessing the database using MyBatis3, extract the necessary information from ``Pageable`` object received from Controller and pass it to the Repository.
-The SQL to select records of specified page is need the implementation into the SQL mapping file.
+| Sort conditions and SQL for extracting the corresponding data need to be implemented in SQL mapping.

-For details about implementation at domain layer refer to:
+For details on page search process to be implemented at domain layer, refer to:

 * :ref:`DataAccessMyBatis3HowToUseFindPageUsingMyBatisFunction`
 * :ref:`DataAccessMyBatis3HowToUseFindPageUsingSqlFilter`